Germicidal lamp: Excimer lamps

 Excimer lamps emit narrow-band UVC and vacuum-ultraviolet radiation at a variety of wavelengths depending on the medium.
 They are mercury-free and reach full output quicker than a mercury lamp, and generate less heat.
 Excimer emission at 207 and 222 nm appears to be safer than traditional 254 nm germicidal radiation, due to greatly reduced penetration of these wavelengths in human skin.

-Light emitting diodes (LEDs)
+Light-emitting diodes (LEDs)

 Recent developments in light-emitting diode (LED) technology have led to the commercial availability of UVC LED sources.

 UVC LEDs use semiconductor materials to produce light in a solid-state device.
 The wavelength of emission is tuneable by adjusting the chemistry of the semiconductor material, giving a selectivity to the emission profile of the LED across, and beyond, the germicidal wavelength band.
 Advances in understanding and synthesis of the AlGaN materials system led to significant increases in the output power, device lifetime, and efficiency of UVC LEDs in the early 2010s.

-The reduced size of LEDs opens up options for small reactor systems allowing for point-of-use applications and integration into medical devices.
+The reduced size of LEDs opens up options for small reactor systems allowing point-of-use applications and integration into medical devices.
 Low power consumption of semiconductors introduce UV disinfection systems that utilized small solar cells in remote or Third World applications.